bongkokwei/sfwm-ring/README.md

 # Spontaneous four wave with micro ring resonators
-Various scripts to explore different types of ring structures
+Run micro_ring_resonator_gui.py to explore how the coupling parameter impacts the purity of the photon